madgeraccoon/Dominae-2/README.md

 - `cflag` - Generates flag designs with specified hex codes, or "random" in the place of a hex code
 - `credd`, `cfood` and `cplate` - Posts a random submission from a specified subreddit OR based on the command. `credd {SUBREDDIT}` for specified subreddits, `cfood` for /r/shittyfoodporn, and `cplate` for /r/wewantplates
 - `csay` - Generates a large text image of the specified message in the Crewniverse font.
 Alternatives include `cfam`, `cfort`, `chalo`, and `ccraft`
-- `cvox "{MESSAGE}" {VOICE CHOICE}` - Generates a text-to-speech audio version of the specified message using one of several voices from acapela-group; a full list of voices are in the wiki
+- `cvox "{MESSAGE}" {VOICE CHOICE}` - Generates a text-to-speech audio version of the specified message using one of several voices from acapela-group; a full list of voices are in the wiki ([Standalone terminal version of acapyla here](https://github.com/maddoxdragon/acapyla))
 - `cplay {SOUND NAME}` - Plays a sound file from a pre-existing list of sound files in `audio/sound/` in the user's current voice chat.
 A full list of sounds are in the wiki

 ##### Reminders